 The planet is a dynamic place with changing seasons and weather conditions.
 Luckily, human beings are smart.
 We are adaptable.
 We can live happily almost anywhere.
 The trick is to understand that no place is perfect and every place has its magic and beauty.

-When bad weather comes, you have the power to get through it.
+True, there may be reasons why your parents decide to move your family because of a job or finding a neighborhood with a good school for you.
+But wherever you are, when bad weather comes, you have the power to get through it.
 You don’t have to move to enjoy the world.
 Just listen to your parents and put on that scarf!